Intermittently Observable Markov Decision Processes: Truncated Approximation

 The state space of TA($L$) consists of position states at the first $L+1$ layers.
 Therefore, for any $h \in {{\cal G}_L}$, $(h,a) \in {{\cal G}_{L+1}}$ is not a state of ${\cal C}_L(\rho)$.
 We thus redefine the transition probabilities for $h \in {{\cal G}_L}$ in ${\cal C}_L(\rho)$.
 Fig.\ref{fig:tal} compares the transition probabilities, in ${\cal C}(\rho)$ and ${\cal C}_L(\rho)$, of taking a particular action in $h \in {{\cal G}_L}$.
 TA($L$) can be viewed as an adaptation for practical operations.
 That is, the controller does not update the position state (and the associated belief state) after it experiences more than $L$ consecutive transmission failures until it receives a new state observation.
 We will use $\varphi_L(\cdot)$ to denote the optimal value function of ${\cal C}_L(\rho)$.
 It turns out that $\varphi_L(h)$ is a good approximator of $\varphi(h)$ for part of $h\in {\cal H}_L$.
 The theorem below provides a bound for the approximation error of TA($L$). \begin{theorem} For any $\rho\in (0,1]$ and positive integer $L$,

 where ${\delta _L} = \mathop {\max }\limits_{x \in {{\cal G}_L} \cup {{\cal G}_{L + 1}}} \varphi (x)$. \end{theorem} \begin{proof} See Appendix B. \end{proof}

-The upper bound presented in Theorem \ref{thm:TAL-bound} is insightful.
-For $h\in {\cal G}_k$, we refer to $k$ as the layer index of $h$.
-According to Theorem \ref{thm:TAL-bound}, the error bound is an increasing function of $k\in \{0,1,\cdots,L\}$ for any fixed $L$, implying that the difference between the two value functions can be larger for $h$ in layers closer to the truncated layer (i.e., ${\cal G}_L$).
-The monotonicity of the error bound w.r.t. the layer index can be interpreted as follows.
-The approximation error comes from the truncated layer since the position states in that layer have different transition probabilities from ${\cal C}(\rho)$.
-Starting from the $k$-th layer, the position state can arrive at the truncated layer only if the controller experiences at least $L-k+1$ consecutive transmission failures, with the associated probability and discounting factor being $(1-\rho)^{L-k+1}$ and $(1-\beta)^{L-k+1}$, respectively.
-As a result, when $k=0$, the error bound reduces to ${\delta _L}{\beta ^{L + 1}}{(1 - \rho )^{L + 1}}/(1 - \beta )$, which can be arbitrarily small if $L$ is large enough.
+{ The upper bound presented in Theorem \ref{thm:TAL-bound} is insightful.
+We refer to $k$ as the layer index of $h$ if $h\in {\cal G}_k$.
+Notably, the error bound in Theorem \ref{thm:TAL-bound} is an increasing function of $k\in \{0,1,\cdots,L\}$, indicating that the TA($L$) offers a more accurate value approximation for position states with smaller layer indices.
+The monotonicity of the error bound w.r.t. the layer index can be understood through the lens of perturbation analysis \cite{caostochastic}.
+When the transition kernel is changed from $D$ to $D_L$, a perturbation could occur only if the position state is in the truncated layer (i.e., layer $L$).
+However, starting from the $k$-th layer, the position state can arrive at the truncated layer only if the controller experiences at least $L-k+1$ consecutive transmission failures, with the associated probability being $(1-\rho)^{L-k+1}$; its impact is further discounted by a factor of $(1-\beta)^{L-k+1}$.
+Consequently, the lower the initial layer index, the less likely a perturbation occurs, leading to a smaller approximation error.
+When $k=0$, the error bound reduces to ${\delta _L}{\beta ^{L + 1}}{(1 - \rho )^{L + 1}}/(1 - \beta )$, which can be arbitrarily small if $L$ is large enough.
 While for $h\in {\cal G}_L$, the approximation error is dominated by the term $\beta (1 - \rho ){\delta _L}$, which may be non-negligible.